rocky-linux/documentation/en/rocky/8/guides/apache-sites-enabled.md

+---
+title: 'Apache Web Server Multi-Site Setup'
+---

-# Advanced Docs Example: Apache Web Server Multi-Site Setup
+# Apache Web Server Multi-Site Setup

 Rocky Linux has many ways for you to setup a web site.
 This is just one method, using Apache, and is designed for use as a multi-site setup on a single server.
 While this method is designed for multi-site servers, it can also act as a base configuration for a single site server as well.